samvera-deprecated/orcid/README.md

 A [Rails Engine](https://guides.rubyonrails.org/engines.html) for integrating with [Orcid](https://orcid.org).
 It leverages the [Devise MultiAuth plugin](https://rubygems.org/gems/devise-multi_auth) for negotiating the interaction with [orcid.org](https://orcid.org).

+**Note: While this is part of ProjectHydra, this gem is not dependent on any of the Hydra components.**

 ## Features

 Associate ORCID with your user account for the application by: